-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation for phased reopening aspects - Continues to stress the importance of target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st, 2020 - Current list of lower-risk states include: Hawaii, Puerto Rico, Missouri, Oregon and Washington - o Stop the Spread initiative extended until June, 2021 - Baker-Polito Administration announce new COVID-19 public health measures and protocols - o Announced new risk measurement system for designating at risk communities
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the importance of target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st, 2020 - Current list of lower-risk states include: Hawaii, Puerto Rico, Missouri, Oregon and Washington - Stop the Spread initiative extended until June, 2021

-- COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine on January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 mass vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
-Now part of group to receive shots in second wave of Phase II - Governor Baker announced that starting Monday, March 1, 2021 the Commonwealth will return to Step II of Phase III of the State's COVID reopening plan - No capacity limits for restaurants - o Increase capacity limit to 50% for other establishments - Mayor Sarno sends letter to state DPH Commissioner Monica Bharel asking for support of City's efforts to stand up local vaccination sites and Vax Force outreach - In response to President Biden's announcement asking states to prioritize teachers for the COVID-19 vaccine, Governor Baker has announced that teachers will be bumped up to receive their shots as part of the Commonwealths COVID-19 vaccine rollout plan - Educators and school staff can register for their COVID vaccine appointment at www.mass.gov/covidvaccinemap - City of Springfield hosted virtual public presentation by proposers for phase II of adult use marijuana applications - Governor Baker announced the Commonwealth's updated vaccine timeline for all residents - Mayor Sarno joined with Fire Commissioner BJ Calvi for a swearing in ceremony for new recruits
+- Baker-Polito Administration announce new COVID-19 public health measures and protocols - o Announced new risk measurement system for designating at risk communities - COVID-19 vaccines are being distributed across the country - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
+Now part of group to receive shots in second wave of Phase II - Governor Baker updates the states COVID-19 precautionary measures - Baker-Polito Administration announce vaccine appointments for individuals ages 65+, and individuals with 2+ certain medical conditions to begin on February 18th, 2021 - Governor Baker announced that starting Monday, March 1, 2021 the Commonwealth will return to Step II of Phase III of the State's COVID reopening plan - No capacity limits for restaurants - o Increase capacity limit to 50% for other establishments - Mayor Sarno sends letter to state DPH Commissioner Monica Bharel asking for support of City's efforts to stand up local vaccination sites and Vax Force outreach - In response to President Biden's announcement asking states to prioritize teachers for the COVID-19 vaccine, Governor Baker has announced that teachers will be bumped up to receive their shots as part of the Commonwealths COVID-19 vaccine rollout plan - On Saturday, March 6th, Mayor Sarno joined with Police Commissioner Clapprood for Domestic Violence Awareness Ride in memory of Jessica Rojas - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning - Federal Stimulus relief bill could potentially provide nearly \$8 billion in local relief to the Commonwealth of Massachusetts